GSA/codeinventory/README.md

 # CodeInventory: The People's Code

 The `codeinventory` gem is a tool to harvest project metadata from an agency's repositories.
 The harvested metadata can be used to produce a [code.json](https://code.gov/#/policy-guide/docs/compliance/inventory-code) file for [Code.gov](https://code.gov/).
+The gem includes the ability to pull project metadata from these sources:

+* JSON files
+* CSV files
+* GitHub

+More sources can be added.

 ## Installation